scalameta/metals/website/blog/2023-03-02-aluminium.md

 Another great contribution from [kasiaMarek](https://github.com/kasiaMarek)!

-## Allow users to use older Scala support
+## Allow users to use older Scala versions

 To provide support for a particular Scala version Metals needs to release a separate version for each of them, which causes a strain on CI infrastructure.
-Because of that previously we would stop supporting some older Scala version.
+Because of that previously we would stop supporting some older Scala versions.
 However, now instead of entirely dropping support for older versions, we will only freeze the amount of features and not fix any new bugs for any of those older versions.

-We will still recommend updating to the newest possible binary compatible version of the Scala version you are using, but in case it's not possible in for you it should be safe to use Metals with those older versions.
+We will still recommend updating to the newest possible binary compatible version of the Scala version you are using, but in case it's not possible for you it should be safe to use Metals with those older versions.

 In this release we removed Scala 3.0.0, 2.13.1, 2.13.2, 2.12.9, 3.0.0 and 3.0.1.